maddiethedinosaur/funnydiehaha/fancy.md

 * 1994: Socialism or Barbarism

 Read this ICT work [here.](./socialism-or-barbarism.pdf)
+* 2000: Trotsky and the Internationalist Communist Left

+Read this ICT work [here.](./trotsky-and-the-internationalist-communist-left.pdf)
 * 2005: The Communist Manifesto of 1875 - The Critique of the Gotha Programme

 Read this ICT work [here.](./communist-manifesto-of-1875-gothakritik.pdf)